📄 Official and Strategic MCP Servers for ConnectSoft AI Software Factory¶

 | Primary Artifact and Memory Storage | Azure MCP Server, PostgreSQL MCP Server, MinIO MCP Server, MongoDB MCP Server |

-| Event Streaming and Asynchronous Orchestration | Kafka MCP Server, Azure Service Bus MCP Server |
+| Optional Event Streaming (when MCP protocol needed) | Kafka MCP Server, Azure Service Bus MCP Server |

 | Secrets Management | Azure Key Vault MCP Server, Vault MCP Server |